Ish-bosheth: Archaeology

 In 2012, according to the Israel Antiquities Authority, archaeologists had discovered a 3,000-year-old inscription on a reconstructed large ceramic jar found in Khirbet Qeiyafa, containing the name "Eshbaal ben Beda".
-Though this Eshbaal is a different person than the Eshbaal/Ish-bosheth of the Bible, it was the first time the name was discovered in an ancient inscription.
+Though this Eshbaal is a different person than the Eshbaal/Ish-Bosheth of the Bible, it was the first time the name was discovered in an ancient inscription.
 It is one of only four Hebrew inscriptions ever discovered dating to the 10th century BC.

+Speculations

+David Rohl identifies Ish-Bosheth or Ishbaal with Mutbaal as the names have the same meaning and, both, Ishbosheth son of Saul as well as Mutbaal son of Labaya ruled from an ancient city in Transjordan.
+But the chronology that would make this identification feasible is not accepted by the majority of scholars, and two people may have the same name and still belong to different time periods.